Hardik-Girdhar/TIC-TAC-TOE/README.md

 **Additional Details and Key Takeaways**

--   The video emphasizes the importance of understanding and applying fundamental programming concepts to solve problems.
+-   The project emphasizes the importance of understanding and applying fundamental programming concepts to solve problems.

 -   Tic Tac Toe is a simple game but provides a valuable learning experience for practicing core JavaScript concepts.